configcat/docs/website/docs/advanced/config-v2-migration-guide.md

 This guide will help you migrate from Config V1 to Config V2.

-:::note
+:::info
 This migration guide is for ConfigCat users who have Config V2 enabled.
-If you don't have Config V2 enabled, you can contact us to add you to the Beta program.
+If you don't have Config V2 enabled, you can [contact us](https://configcat.com/support/) to add you to the Beta program.
 :::

 ## What is Config V2?